4-Dimethylamino-78-dihydroxyflavone/Enterprise-Wi-Fi/README.md

 <img src='https://github.com/ITVlab/Enterprise-Wi-Fi/blob/master/promo/device-2016-09-07-012808.png?raw=true' />

 <img src='https://github.com/ITVlab/Enterprise-Wi-Fi/blob/master/promo/device-2016-09-07-012756.png?raw=true' />

+### Western Sydney University preset
+When the SSID **Western Wifi** is selected, the app automatically configures the connection using PEAP and MSCHAPV2 with the domain `westernsydney.edu.au`.
+It will also apply the `DigiCertGlobalRootG2` CA certificate if available in the system store.
+If the certificate is missing you will be prompted to install it from **Settings → Security → Install certificates**.
 ## Building
 To build with recent Android Studio, update the Gradle wrapper and plugin.
 This repo now targets SDK 34 and uses Gradle plugin 8.1.0.
 Run `./gradlew assembleDebug` to create an APK.